derivia/study-notes/notes/WEB.md

 #### Font Size

-Learn about font sizes and how to choose the right one.

 * [ ] [Type scale](https://type-scale.com/)
 * [ ] [The importance of font size](https://www.cardinalpath.com/the-importance-of-font-size/)
 * [ ] [Website font size: Size does matter](https://www.liveseysolar.com/website-font-size-size-does-matter/)